Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

 for a given $A, D$.
 (See the appendix for a proof that the integral of this process does indeed converge to Brownian motion and conditions on $A,D$.)

-It is known \cite{Hairer2020} that anti-symmetric part of $A$ in this type of "physical Brownian motion" can lead to Wong-Zakai anomalies.
-It so happens that this form of coloured noise provides an elementary example of a stochastic process that converges to a rough path with a non-canonical L\'evy area, and that this L\'evy area correction can be explicitly calculated for certain cases.
+It is shown in \cite{Clark1966, Friz_2015, Hairer2020} that the anti symmetric part of $A$ in this type of physical Brownian motion/coloured noise will cause $\mathsf{s} \neq 0$.
+It so happens that this form of noise provides an elementary example of a stochastic process that converges to a rough path with a non-canonical L\'evy area, and that this L\'evy area correction can be explicitly calculated for certain cases.
 In the appendix we show that for a coloured noise given in the form of \eqref{coloured} that

 Where $\Sigma$ is the variance-covariance matrix of the stationary Gaussian distribution of the coloured noise rescaled to be independent of $\varepsilon$.
-The matrix $\Sigma$ can be calculated as
+The matrix $\Sigma$ can be calculated as in \cite{Clark1966, Friz_2015, Hairer2020} to be: